ogoodman/icegrid-starter/README.md

 difference between administering the local environment or the production one.

-We connect the minion(s) with our master:
+We connect the minions with our master:

     sudo salt-key -L